How do I signup for Orientation?

-No, we offer both 1-day and 2-day orientation options for new freshmen.
-You are able to select the one that best fits your needs.
+It depends!
+We offer both 1-day and 2-day orientation options for new freshmen.
+Students are able to select the one that best fits their needs.
 Both will include the same informational sessions, however, the 2-day orientation allows students the opportunity to stay overnight in a residence hall as well as meet other new freshmen through games and activities.

 What do I need to bring to the overnight orientation?

 FMU will provide you with a pillow and sheets.
 However, you will need to bring the following items: blanket, alarm clock, brush/hairdryer, towels, shampoo/other hygiene products, jacket, and umbrella.
 You will also need to bring any necessary medications or medical supplies.